Search Console - Use Case - How To Add Search Autocomplete To Your Site

 Introduction

-The Search Console plugin drastically improves the default WordPress search function, directing users to relevant content without hassle.
+The WordPress Search Engine Plugin drastically improves the default WordPress search function, directing users to relevant content without hassle.
 Automatically redirects users based on search queries, suggest query terms, and replace unwanted words.

-The Search Console plugin also protects your website from hackers and spam bots attempting to crash your site with DoS (denial-of-service) attacks.
+The WordPress Search Engine Plugin also protects your website from hackers and spam bots attempting to crash your site with DoS (denial-of-service) attacks.

 Use Case Front-End